elunna/nerfhack-changelog/README.md

 * Raised price of magic marker to 500
 * Raised price of magic lamp to 500 (xnh)
 * Raised price of wand of nothing to 500 (EvilHack)
+* Raised price of potion of restore ability to 250
 * Scrolls of enchant weapon cost 200
 * Scrolls of enchant armor cost 200
+* Reduced probability of enchant weapon scrolls, increased prob of scrolls of knowledge.
 * Scrolls of remove curse cost 300
 * Blank scrolls cost 50
 * Levels of erosion on an object can affect its price (Evil).